-- Adjust privacy and location settings via the website AND your smart phone applications. - Revisit privacy settings weekly as these features are updated regularly (i.e. Facebook). - Consider creating a new profile using non-identifying information and an image such as a flower, a sports team logo or other image as your profile picture.
+- Revisit privacy settings weekly as these features are updated regularly (i.e. Facebook). - Consider creating a new profile using non-identifying information and an image such as a flower, a sports team logo or other image as your profile picture.